Thimphu: Architecture

-Cheri Monastery, also called Chagri Dorjeden Monastery, was established in 1620 by Zhabdrung Ngawang Namgyal; the first monastery established by him at a young age of 27.
+Cheri Monastery, also called Chagri Dorjeden Monastery, was established in 1620 by Zhabdrung Ngawang Namgyal.
+It was the first monastery established by Namgyal, at the young age of 27.
 Zhabdrung spent three years in strict retreat at Chagri and resided there for many periods throughout the rest of his life.
 It was at Chagri in 1623 that he established the first Drukpa Kagyu monastic order in Bhutan.
 The monastery, which is now a major teaching and retreat centre of the Southern Drukpa Kagyu order, is located at the northern end of Thimphu Valley, about 15 km from the capital.
 It sits on a hill above the end of the road at Dodeyna and it takes about an hour's walk up the steep hill to reach the monastery from there.
 According to Bhutanese religious histories, the place was first visited by Padmasambhava in the 8th century.
 In the 13th century, it was visited by Phajo Drugom Zhigpo, the Tibetan Lama who first established the Drukpa Kagyu tradition in Bhutan.
 There is a silver chorten inside the monastery that enshrines the ashes of Zhabdrung's father.